 The hook height represents the required dimensions from the crane hook to the floor when the crane hook is at its highest position.
 This vital measurement determines how high the runway must be from the floor and directly related to the clear interior height of the building or structure.

-These speeds are typically represented in FPM (feet per minute) and indicate the rate at which the bridge, trolley, and hook travel at The speeds can be pre-set at a single speed or two speeds; high and low.
-Another popular and effective option to control the motions of your crane is to use a VFD (variable frequency drive) ** which allows for the customization of speeds while also creating a soft start and stop.
+These speeds are typically represented in FPM (feet per minute) and indicate the rate at which the bridge, trolley, and hook travel at.
+The speeds can be pre-set at a single speed or two speeds - high and low.
+Another option to control the motions of your crane is to use a VFD (variable frequency drive) which allows for the customization of speeds while also creating a soft start and stop.

 LMI is a critical safety feature found in modern cranes.
 It provides real-time data on the weight of the load and its distance from the crane's center of rotation.
 If a load approaches or exceeds the crane's capacity, the LMI will alert the operator and prevent potential overloading and ensuring safe operations.

 Overhead crane capacity is the pre-determined maximum weight that an overhead crane is designed to lift.
 The rated capacity of a crane is typically displayed on both the hook block and on the bridge.